swostikpati/Memory-Thread--Full-Stack-Web-Application/README.md

 Deployed App: https://memory-threads.vercel.app/

+## Milestone 4 Updates

+- Added editing and deletion of the journal entries - AJAX
+- Added styling to all the pages using CSS modules
+- Added a second schema to store User Data
+- Added the mechanism to filter journal entries by date
+- Added second HOF to handle the filtering
+- Increased stability and security by adding mongo-sanitize (protected routes were already implemented)

 ## Milestone 3 Updates

 - Added a wide array of user authentication features along with protected routes